The Irish Sports Council's National Anti-Doping Programme acts to protect Ireland's sporting integrity against the threat of doping.

 The Anti-Doping Unit has always recognised that the key to full buy-in for any anti-doping programme is the confidence of stakeholders in what we do.
 In 2003 the Anti-Doping Unit first achieved ISO certification for the administration of the Anti-Doping Programme, becoming one of approximately 10 countries world-wide who have successfully attained this standard.
 Under this certification our quality policy is declared as follows:

-The National Anti-Doping Programme will continue to be at the vanguard of international developments, through the implementation of internationally recognised advancements in testing procedures and will continue to contribute towards international harmonisation.
-The Council will continue to make a meaningful contribution to the world-wide fight against doping."
+The National Anti-Doping Programme will continue to be at the vanguard of international developments, through the implementation of internationally recognised advancements in testing and analytical procedures and will continue to contribute towards international harmonisation.
+The Council will continue to make a meaningful contribution to the world-wide fight against doping.

 Visions of the Programme